jwplayer/ott-web-app/docs/translations.md

 removing keys) of translation files manually because this is prone to mistakes.

-To add a new language, create a new subdirectory in the `./platforms/web/public/locales` directory using the language code or LCID string if the language is region specific.
+To add a new language, create a new subdirectory in the `./platforms/web/public/locales` directory using the language code or LCID string if the language is region-specific.
 For example, using the `fr` language code will be available for all French-speaking regions (e.g., Belgium, Canada, France, Luxembourg, etc.).
 But if you have different translations for one or more French-speaking regions, use the LCID string (e.g., `fr-be`, `fr-ca`, `fr-lu`, or `fr-fr`) instead of the language code.
 The downside of this, when having multiple French-speaking regions, a lot of translations will be